SpendNode Vendor Rating

 | International | +2% | -0.9% | -1 to 2% | -0.9% to +0.1% |

 Domestic spending is where the card makes sense.
-The 1.1% net return on BRL purchases is modest but positive.
+The 1.1% net return on the conservative BRL example is modest but positive.
 International spending can go net-negative due to stacked FX fees.
-For Brazilian users spending primarily in BRL, the card is economically rational.
+For Brazilian users spending primarily in BRL, the card is economically rational; users in other verified markets should check their in-app fee and cashback terms before treating the headline rate as guaranteed.

 Cashback Cap Math